erinosb/HTSF_workshop/01_RNAseq_alignment.md

 + **-r/--mate-inner-dist** Expected (mean) inner distance between mate pairs for paired end reads.
 Default is 50bp.
 + **-N/--read-mismatches** Find read alignments having more than these many mismatches are discarded.
 Default is 2.
 + **--g/--max-multihits <int>** Sets how many possible locations in the genome a given read can match to and still be retained as a successful alignment.
 + **bowtie2 reference files** Change this for each organism you use.
-There are many organism's .bt2 files already preloaded on the cluster for you at `/proj/seq/data/`
+There are many organism's .bt2 files already preloaded on the cluster for you at `/proj/seq/data/`.
+If you need to build your own bt2 files, instructions are here:
 + **.fastq.gz** Of course, this will change for each sample!